fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020/2020-03-24-libemu_divide_by_zero.md

 $ sctest -gS < <(echo "\xe8")
 ```

-The root cause is during the instructions callgraph creation.
+The root cause is triggered during the instructions callgraph creation.
 The callgraph will be created when it detects a branching opcode.

 ```c
 File: src/emu_source.c